Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Capraro's first mechanism is analogical transfer.
 People observe that humans and LLMs can both produce coherent language, align the two domains, and then project model features back onto people.
 What begins as a narrow comparison of linguistic output can become a wider story about thought as prediction, recombination, or pattern completion.

 This is why the paper belongs beside older media theory.
 Computers have long served as objects people use to think about themselves.
 LLMs sharpen that pattern because they operate in the social medium where people display reasons, apologies, stories, diagnoses, expertise, and care.
+The model does not need consciousness to become a metaphor for the human.

 Where It Bites